 You’d think that the more you study, the quicker you learn.
 That’s not always the case.

-Because it’s not how much you study, but how you study.
+More often than not, it’s not how much you study, but how you study.

 Here’s the deal:

 Contrary to popular belief, it isn’t technically harder for older students to learn a new language.
-It’s more that certain teaching methods don’t always resonate with them, or that health and physical impediments can become obstacles.